learn-co-curriculum/phase-1-html5-containers-lab/README.md

 <p><a href="https://www.youtube.com/watch?v=xrDw6I4MSBkY">HTML5 Semantic Containers Codealong</a></p>.

-Make sure you use your code from the previous codealong for this codealong!
+After you fork and clone, copy your code from the previous codealong into this repo.